 If you have a clear blurb, you'll find it easier to finish your work and stick to your outline and main point.
 This will give you a headstart on marketing your book, and will also test your ability to write concisely in a way that engages and entices your reader to want to read more.

 And don't wait until you're done with the book to write one.
 It will serve you as outline as well as promotional copy.

 And more than anything, it’s a way to connect with potential readers.

 Obviously, it’s not the blurb that makes the book but it might, just, impact the book sales.

 If your blurb is lackluster, then head back to the grind, and polish it until it (and your book) shines.

-This post is written by Ian Chandler, a professional content marketer and writer based in Kent, Ohio.
-Ian is the author of The No B.S.
+Ian Chandler, a professional content marketer and writer based in Kent, Ohio is the author of The No B.S.
 Guide to Freelance Writing.
 He is Editor at Nukeblogger, a contributor for Freedom With Writing, and a writer for Haircut Inspiration.